 So, however uncommon it may be, some potential customers will have heard at least one solar panel horror story.
 Knowing this, salespeople have to come prepared with a plan for dealing with homeowners who have this concern.

-During the 2021 Solar Sales Objection Throwdown, we asked five industry experts what they do when faced with this sales objection.
+For the Solar Sales Objections Handbook, we asked five industry experts what they do when faced with this sales objection.
 They emphasized things like weather resistance, minimally invasive racking techniques, and your company’s reputation can help.
 Add that professionally installed solar panels rarely cause damage, and in the unlikely event of an accident, roof penetration warranties can fill the gap.

 The Objection: We’re Concerned about Roof Damage